Badminton, Olympics 2024: Lakshya Sen masterclass sends third seed Jonatan Christie packing

 But Sen had one more jaw-dropping shot to show off.
 Leading 19-12, in the middle of a 50-shot rally, he ran backwards to the baseline, watched the shuttle in two-minds for the longest time before deciding to intercept it.

 Sen was off-balance, but the shuttle sailed over the net.
-Christie returned it, the rally went on for a bit longer but it fell in favour of the Indian.
+Christie returned it, the rally went on for a bit longer but it then ended in favour of the Indian.

 Sen won the next point, and with it, the match and Group L, showing Christie the exit.

-There were no over the top celebrations, but just a loud roar as the camera panned on to him walking back to his kitbag.
+There were no over-the-top celebrations, but just a loud roar as the camera panned on to him walking back to his kitbag.

 Excellent defence, unimaginable retrieves and imperious stroke play – these were reminders of the same Lakshya Sen that had won the World Championship bronze on debut in 2021.